ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Future work
-The conclusion will be generalized to other genes of plant species.
 The orthology relations will be used in the RefEx, which is a web tool for browsing reference gene expression.
 The RefEx project is developing a successor website (RefEx2), which will contain expression datasets from diverse species.
-Since Arabidopsis is widely used as a model organism for plants, it is expected to be included in RefEx2 as a reference for plant gene expression data sets.
 The survey results will be an important resource for the RefEx2 website, which plans to link each gene search result to its orthologous relationship to related plant or other species.

 # GitHub repository
 https://github.com/hchiba1/rois-ds-joint-tamura